Arman13m99/Dry-Beans-Defect-Detection-Multiple-ML-Methods-/README.md

 - **Hyperparameter Tuning**: Grid search with cross-validation is employed to find the optimal hyperparameters for the SVC model.
 - **Model Evaluation**: The best model is evaluated on the test set using confusion matrix and classification report.
 Accuracy scores are calculated to assess model performance.

-## Long Short-Term Memory (LSTM) Neural Network
+## Softmax Regression with Adam Optimizer using TensorFlow
 - **Preprocessing**: The dataset is split into training and testing sets, and class labels are encoded.
+- **Model Architecture**: A softmax regression model with two hidden layers is built using TensorFlow's Keras API.
-- **Model Training**: A sequential LSTM model is built and trained using the training data.
+- **Model Training**: The model is trained on the training data using the Adam optimizer and sparse categorical crossentropy loss function.
 - **Model Evaluation**: The trained model is evaluated on the test set using accuracy metrics and classification report.
 Confusion matrix is also generated to visualize the model's performance.

 ## Usage